Leadership Motivation - How Coaching helps?

 What are the differences in motivation between managers and non-managers?

-Managerial motivation differs in many ways from the motivation of non-managerial staff.
+The drivers motivation differs from that of non-managerial staff in a number of ways.
 These differences stem from the specificities, responsibilities and challenges of the leadership role.
 Here are the main differences:

 Level of liability: